 Many chefs had excellent things to say about it.
 At 5 ounces, this blade is a little heavier than the other knives in the review, but the geometry makes up for its weight.

-The blade is made with hi-carbon steel (which equals lightness) and had some excellent feedback.
+The blade is made with hi-carbon steel (which equals lightness) and has some excellent feedback.
 With an easy-clean handle, this blade will last you for some time.
-Overall, we found the Shun Classic to be a reliable and easy-to-use model which can be used for a variety of purposes.
+Overall, we found the Shun Classic to be a reliable and easy-to-use model that can be used for various purposes.

 The Wusthof Classic Hollow Edge is a mini package that does mighty work.
-The blade is short, thin, and generally low-profile, which is ideal for people with small hands.
+The blade is short, thin, and generally low-profile, ideal for people with small hands.

 It’s a sharp knife that can handle vegetables a couple of inches in diameter.
 It is also comfortable to hold (though it might be more challenging for those with larger hands).

 It’s very sharp and can process vegetables around an inch in diameter.
-This knife is also comfortable to hold even for those with larger hands.
+This knife is also comfortable to hold, even for larger hands.
 The knife also has riveted, synthetic polyoxyethylene handle, which makes it well-balanced when in use.

 Crafted for people of all food-chopping needs, the new Wusthof Mini is deceptively compact—but don’t be fooled by its size.
 It will do mighty work.
 The knife is triple-riveted and provides food with an easy grip.

 Nakiri knives are designed primarily to cut vegetables.
-We look at the sharpness of the blade out of the box, and how well it handles the vegetable.
+So we look at the sharpness of the blade and how well it handles the vegetable.
 We chopped carrots, onion, cucumber, and napa cabbage.

 Balance pertains to the centerline of mass on each product.
-That is, if you rest the knife on, say, the edge of a knife block, at what point along its length will it remain balanced?
-When testing our knives, we found that the majority of them were blade heavy.
+If you rest the knife on the edge of a knife block, at what point will it remain balanced along its length?
+When testing our knives, we found that most were blade heavy.

-Comfort is different for everyone and can be affected by a number of different factors.
-Some people like to have a handle that’s very curved, some prefer a straight handle.
-Some like a handle that’s very firm, while others prefer it to be found that models with finished handles and fewer materials were more comfortable.
+Comfort is different for everyone and can be affected by several different factors.
+For example, some people prefer a curved handle and a straight handle.
+Some like a very firm handle, while others prefer it to be found that models with finished handles and fewer materials were more comfortable.

 Forged blades (as opposed to stamped) also provided a smooth, more comfortable curved surface to rest against their skin.

 Durability is about how long a knife will last past its first chop.
-To maximize longevity, nakiri knives typically need to be treated with care, regardless of a model’s overall quality.
+Therefore, Nakiri knives must be treated with care, regardless of a model’s overall quality.

-Durability is a measure of how long a knife will last after its first use.
-To maximize longevity, a nakiri knife must be treated with care, regardless of the model’s overall quality.
+Durability measures how long a knife will last after its first use.
+A Nakiri knife must be treated with care, regardless of the model’s overall quality.

-So, if a robot doesn’t cut it for you, there will be many other kitchen developments in store for you next year.
-Prediction technology is being developed rapidly, so you should get excited about what’s coming up
+So, if a robot doesn’t cut it for you, many other kitchen developments will be in store next year.
+Prediction technology is being developed rapidly, so you should get excited about what’s coming up.